Kyounghun384929/DRL-based-Path-Planning-Algorithm-Prac/README.md

 This repository aims to implement path planning algorithms based on deep reinforcement learning (DRL).

 It addresses the problem of an agent navigating to a goal in simple 2D and 3D grid environments.
-Currently, agents are trained using the DQN (Deep Q-Network) algorithm.
+Currently, agents are trained using the DQN (Deep Q-Network) and PPO (Proximal Policy Optimization) algorithms.

 # Planned Algorithm Additions